 Natalie has spent over thirteen years as a professional in communications and another four years as an educator.
 She has an MS in Interactive Media from Quinnipiac University and a BS in Education from Baylor University.
 Her specializations include communication strategies, social media, websites, content marketing, writing for the web and online community engagement, and she is a frequent presenter.
 Learn more about Natalie Aho.
 She is in the CHC-Carolinas region.
 She can be reached at NatalieA@chchurches.org.

 Randy Ashcraft has served as a Senior Minister in congregations across the United States for over 30 years.
 He currently serves as Pastor in Residence at the Virginia Baptist Mission Board specializing in Ministerial Health and Wellness, and Contemplative Spirituality.
 He is a certified Thomas Concept instructor and received his training in coaching through the Center for Congregational Health in Winston-Salem, N.C.
 He is a graduate of Oklahoma Baptist University and Texas Christian University where he received a Doctor of Ministry degree with an emphasis in transitional leadership.
-Randy and Ann are the principals at REDclay Concepts, a leadership and coaching organization focused on strategic planning, non profit board development, and executive coaching.
+Randy is the principal at REDclay Concepts, a leadership and coaching organization focused on strategic planning, non profit board development, and executive coaching.
 REDclay works primarily in the health care field with clients such as Bon Secours and Inova Health Care System of Northern Virginia.
 Randy also works as a Congregational Engagement consultant for Bon Secours, Richmond.
 He currently serves on the Duke Divinity School Baptist House Board and is a member of Metro Ministers, a peer learning community promoting ministerial excellence.
-Randy is married to Ann, and resides in Richmond, Va.
+Randy resides in Richmond, Va.
 For enjoyment Randy prefers to be behind the wheel of an old British sports car.
 Randy is in the CHC-MidAtlantic region.
 He can be reached at RandyA@chchurches.org.
 Read articles by Randy Ashcraft.

 Jayne Davis has served as the Minister of Spiritual Formation at First Baptist Church, Wilmington, NC since 2001.
 Prior to going into ministry, she was the Executive Director of a non-profit organization and worked as a strategic planning consultant for early childhood initiatives.
 Jayne is a certified coach, working with both individuals and churches, and is a part of the CBFNC coaching network.
 She is also a partner in Hopeful Imagination, a ministry encouraging and supporting churches as they seek God’s direction in a changing world.
 She is also a coach for CHC.
 Learn more about Jayne Davis.
 She is the co-coordinator of the CHC-Carolinas region.
 She can be reached at JayneD@chchurches.org.